 It is just about the salary?
-Of course not!
-You will need to think about cost related to employee recruitment, employee benefits, payrolls, taxes, insurance, retirement benefits, performance bonuses, specific perks considering the country culture and the industry and many more.
+Of course not – you will need to think about cost related to employee recruitment, employee benefits, payrolls, taxes, insurance, retirement benefits, performance bonuses, specific perks considering the country culture and the industry and many more.

+For example, did you know that in Bosnia and Herzegovina – Republic of Srpska there are no employer’s social security contributions?
 Also, in Romania there is a disability tax fund, payable by companies with at least 50 employees, if at least 4% of these employees are not people with disabilities (the fee is determined by the number of employees and the minimum wage provided by the legislation in force).

 Of course, for simplification purposes we calculated the costs (salary and other taxes) for the standard employment conditions.
 We started from the scenario where a company pays EUR 1000 NET salary to an employee (no meal tickets, no children, full time, excluding all the exceptional benefits) and analyzed how the social and health contributions, as well as income tax varies in all these countries.

 You may find below what these amounts are in EUR, what other taxes and deductions are applicable in each country and what are the TOTAL costs in the given scenario.

 Total company costs for each EUR 1000 NET salary paid

 (Total cost in EUR and equivalent percentage on top of the EUR 1000 NET)